mrmans0n/smart-adapters/README.md

     }
 }
 ```

+I use an Android Studio template for creating the BindableLayouts.
+You can [find it here](https://gist.github.com/mrmans0n/0999fafdc1dd563411fd).

 A nice side effect is that we can pretty much switch back and forth to using ListView or RecyclerView without having to change anything in these views.
 We also got some more granular control over the events for those view widgets.
 We could pretty much add different onClick events to the row, to some button inside of it, etc.